Delta Circini

-Delta Circini (δ Cir), is a multiple star system located in the constellation Circinus.
-Delta Circini is also known as HR 5664, and HD 135240.
+Delta Circini is a multiple star system located in the constellation Circinus.
+Its name is a Bayer designation that is Latinized from δ Circinus, and abbreviated Delta Cir or δ Cir; Delta Circini is also known as HR 5664, and HD 135240.
 The system has a combined apparent visual magnitude of +5.09, and is located at a distance of about 700 pc (2,300ly) from the Sun.

 Companions

-δ Circini A is a spectroscopic triple star, although the outer component has been resolved using the VLTI PIONIER instrument.
+δ Circini A is a spectroscopic triple star.
 The two inner components form an eclipsing binary system.
+The outer component has been resolved using the VLTI PIONIER instrument.

 δ Circini B is a 13th magnitude companion nearly an arc-second away.
 It is unclear whether the two are physically associated and little is known about the fainter star although it has been reported to be a G5 main sequence star or giant.

 HD 135160 is a 6th magnitude binary Be star that shares a common space motion with δ Circini and is only 4 arc minutes away.
 The two make a faint naked eye pair.